AppHubPlatform/docs/getting-started.md

 ---

-<h3 short-title='Polling for New Builds'>(Advanced) Polling for New Builds</h3>
+<h3 short-title='Polling for New Builds'>Polling for New Builds (Advanced)</h3>

 The AppHub SDK will poll our servers for new builds of your App.
-To avoid interfering with your mobile application's normal operation, the SDK will only poll during app inactivity.

 If you wish to manually control the frequency and timing of the polling, you can disable automatic polling: